akshat-shah-2003/Underwater-Sensor-Project/README.md

 ## 📚 References

 - Research papers on UASNs
-- NS-3 with Aqua-Sim documentation
+- Documentations and articles on internet
 - Marine sensing and underwater communication textbooks

 ---